AlickMitchell/alickmitchell.github.io/content/posts/link_redundancy_with_administrative_distance/index.md

 ```
 - And finally we see the OSPF route being used as it has the AD of 110.

-Though all these routes weren't present in the Routing Table, they weren't discarded, but held by the router until they became the more favourable route.
+Though all these routes weren't present in the initial Routing Table, they weren't discarded, but held by the router until they became the more favourable route.